-Mix or apply pesticides, herbicides, fungicides, or insecticides through sprays, dusts, vapors, soil incorporation, or chemical application on trees, shrubs, lawns, or botanical crops.
-Usually requires specific training and State or Federal certification.
+Mix or apply pesticides, herbicides, fungicides, or insecticides through sprays, dusts, vapors, soil incorporation, or chemical application on trees, shrubs, lawns, or crops.
+Usually requires specific training and state or federal certification.

 Applicator, Chemical Applicator, Integrated Pest Management Technician (IPM Technician), Lawn Care Specialist, Lawn Specialist, Lawn Technician, Licensed Pesticide Applicator, Pest Control Technician, Pesticide Applicator, Spray Applicator, Spray Technician, Sprayer, Tree and Shrub Technician